huntdatacenter/about/pages/en/researchers/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                   Find predefined support requests that ensures speedy delivery in our Service desks, or ask a general requests if you cant' find what you are looking for.
+                   Find predefined support requests that ensures speedy delivery in our Service desks, or ask a general requests if you can't find what you are looking for.
                 </v-col>
               </v-row>
               <v-row dense>